basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/querying-csharp.md

 ## C# Version Setup

-For the C# version, please download the source from GitHub by either [cloning](https://github.com/basho/taste-of-riak) the source code repository or downloading the [current zip of the master branch](https://github.com/basho/taste-of-riak/archive/master.zip).
+For the C# version, please download the source from GitHub by either [cloning][taste_of_riak] the source code repository or downloading the [current zip of the master branch][master_zip].
 The code for this chapter is in `/csharp`.
 Open up `TasteOfRiak.sln` in Visual Studio or your IDE of choice.

 ## A Quick Note on Querying and Schemas